WeonJae Kim | Carbon Capture Utilization and Storage | Best Researcher Award

 Education

-Dr. Falciglia received his Ph.D. in Civil and Environmental Engineering from the University of Salerno in 2008.
-He previously completed a five-year Laurea degree in Civil Engineering with a focus on hydraulics at the University of Catania in 2003, followed by a second-level MSc in Solid Waste Management and Remediation of Polluted Sites at the Superior School of the University of Catania in 2004.
+Dr. Falciglia received his Ph.D. in Civil and Environmental Engineering from the University of Salerno.
+He previously completed a five-year Laurea degree in Civil Engineering with a focus on hydraulics at the University of Catania , followed by a second-level MSc in Solid Waste Management and Remediation of Polluted Sites at the Superior School of the University of Catania.
 His academic training integrates classical engineering fundamentals with emerging environmental technologies, forming the basis for his innovative research and teaching in remediation processes and waste treatment systems.

 Experience